 Iceland is simply a magical place to travel to.
 It’s unlike any other place that I’ve visited in the past, both in terms of the amazing sites that you can see but also the logistics associated with travelling around this beautiful country.

-Tip #1: You need to plan ahead!
+1. You need to plan ahead!

 This is particularly necessary for accommodation, as the further you get away from Reykjavik, to places like Vik and Jokulsarlon, the fewer options you have.
 If you aren’t driving a camper van or have a tent then make sure to book lodging as early as possible, particularly in the summer months as otherwise, you might find yourself sleeping outside next to some majestic Icelandic horses.

 It’s also a good idea to book any tours in advance if you don’t have a vehicle, particularly during peak season.
 Popular tours such as seeing the Golden Circle or other attractions on the South Coast are popular for a reason and it is a good idea to secure your place early!

 2. Buy groceries in Reykjavik

 If like many people travelling in Iceland, your plan involves driving part or all of the Ring Road then try and stock up on groceries before you leave Reykjavik.
 There are a number of large supermarkets in and around the city where you can buy plenty of non-perishables.